 Risk Factors for Lung Cancer

 To prevent lung cancer, do not smoke cigarettes or use tobacco products.
 Smoking is the leading cause of preventable deaths and disease in the United States.
-The Cancer Institute of Doylestown Hospital strongly encourages anyone who smokes cigarettes, cigars or pipes, or uses other forms of tobacco, to quit.
+Doylestown Health's Cancer Institute strongly encourages anyone who smokes cigarettes, cigars or pipes, or uses other forms of tobacco, to quit.
 Smoking not only causes lung cancer, but also it may cause cancers of the mouth, tongue, nose, throat, voice box, esophagus or other areas of the body.
 It also contributes to other conditions such as heart disease, stroke, emphysema and severe lung disease.

 Cigarette smoking is the number one risk factor for lung cancer, accounting for 87 percent of all lung cancers in the country.
 According to the Centers for Disease Control and Prevention (CDC), smokers are 15 to 30 times more likely to develop lung cancer than people who do not smoke.
 Even people who smoke occasionally or have a few cigarettes a day are at higher risk for lung cancer.
 The risk increases as someone continues to smoke for years or smokes more cigarettes each day.
 An estimated 3,000 people who never smoked but were exposed to secondhand smoke at home or in the workplace die from lung cancer each year.

 In addition to smoking there are several environmental, work-related, lifestyle and hereditary risk factors for lung cancer.
 The cancer specialists at Doylestown Hospital have extensive experience in treating lung cancer caused by all types of risk factors, including: